mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 45:45

 When you want to swim in Lake Calhoun, well, learn how to swim.
 It’s very important.
 At that time, Lake Calhoun is something observed and which is called in question.
 And then this is your [dharmas](glossary#dharma), all dharmas.
 And next, all dharmas are not always something you can experience, you can observe individually.
 Forget it.
 Just jump into the ocean.
-The ocean helps your life.
-And Lake Calhoun’s waters helps you life.
+The ocean helps your life, and Lake Calhoun’s waters helps you life.
 And immediately your body moves, simultaneously.
 And then you learn: “Oh, this is the point.
 I can swim.”
 Yes it is.

 If you think always all dharmas objectively, individually, it sometimes scares you.
 With your effort, you should learn it.
 But when the time comes, you just *dive*.